adfinis/virtesk/doc/virtesk-tc-tools.rst

 Kickstarting a thinclient is so fast that there is no need for a thinclient upgrade procedure.
-Instead, we simply re-install thinclients whenever there is a change to configuration or to amoothei-tc-connectspice.
+Instead, we simply re-install thinclients whenever there is a change to configuration or to virtesk-tc-connectspice.
 But we don't want to touch every thinclient by hand.
 This tool makes re-installation really easy:

 #. make sure TC is running